Nissan Navara: Facelift

 In February 2000 at the Chicago Auto Show, Nissan introduced a facelifted D22 Frontier for 2001, with bolder styling in an effort to make it more appealing to younger buyers in its second generation.
 The regular cab would be discontinued after the 2001 MY.
 Sales and production started in North America, with Crew Cab and King Cab versions and new grille, bumper, headlights, taillights.
 Other body changes included built in fender flares and tailgates.

 The D22s badged as "Frontier" had different grille, tailgate details and interior in contrast to the D22s badged as "Navara".

 The D22 was no longer sold in Japan after 2002.
 Due to incompatible taxation rules and plummeting popularity of pickup trucks in Japan, Nissan discontinued it in their home market with no replacement afterwards, a fate shared by many of its competitors there.

 The Egyptian plant exports to the Middle East, and a South African plant to African countries.
-Mexican production started in 2008: D22 truck Single Cab Chassis and Long Bed (2WD or 4WD, 2.4-liter petrol or diesel), Crew Cab (2WD and petrol) called the D22 Pickup.
+Mexican production started in 2008: D22 truck Single Cab Chassis and Long Bed (2WD or 4WD, 2.4-litre petrol or diesel), Crew Cab (2WD and petrol) called the D22 Pickup.

-In 2009 the D22 was updated with redesigned exterior door handles.
+In 2009, the D22 was updated with redesigned exterior door handles.